imuds/iMP/Fortran/readme_Fortran.txt

 7. Lysocline with using mocsy (Section 4.3)
     a.
 Switch on 'sense', 'mocsy' and 'USE_PRECISION=2' in defines.h
     b.
-Complile the code with specifying executable file name as 'sense' and using mocsy.
+Compile the code with specifying executable file name as 'sense' and using mocsy.
         (See memo_mocsy_Fortran.txt for details on how to use mocsy.)
     c.
 Create shell script 'pruns.sh' to run 'sense.exe' in parallel using caco3_shell.py.
     d.
 Run the shell script, i.e., type './pruns.sh'